Hand, Foot, Mouth Disease: Contagious continued...

 How it spreads.
 Viruses, bacteria, allergens, or irritants can cause pinkeye.
 When a virus or bacteria is the cause, children can catch it easily by touching a contaminated surface and then touching their eyes.

 Prevention.
 To protect your children and yourself, wash hands frequently with soap and warm water.
 When soap and water aren't available, use an alcohol-based hand sanitizer.
 Do not allow children to share towels, pillows, washcloths, or other items with someone who is infected.
 If you or someone else in your home has pinkeye, wash pillowcases, sheets, washcloths, and towels in hot water and detergent to avoid spreading it.

 Treatment.
 Mild conjunctivitis often gets better on its own.
 Artificial tears and cold packs can help relieve dryness and inflammation.
 If your child has eye pain, fever, vision problems, headache or intense redness, or she is not better within a couple of days, call her doctor.
 She may need prescription medication.

 Stomach Flu: Contagious

-"Stomach flu" isn't actually the flu (influenza) but gastroenteritis, an upset stomach usually caused by a virus.
+"Stomach flu" isn't actually the flu ( influenza) but gastroenteritis, an upset stomach usually caused by a virus.
 Symptoms may include cramps, diarrhea, fever, and vomiting.
+They can also include a rash.
 They usually improve within a few days.